 Your Accredited Exercise Physiologist has completed a 4 year University degree and more than 500 hours of clinical experience before registering with the governing body, Exercise and Sport Science Australia (ESSA).

-This level of education makes them experts in anatomy, biomechanics, human physiology and the management of chronic disease.
-Unlike a personal trainer, the high level of knowledge and skills of an Accredited Exercise Physiologist means they are an allied health provider and recognised by Medicare and private health insurers.
+All this learning makes them experts in anatomy, biomechanics, human physiology and the management of chronic disease.
+The high level of knowledge and skill of an Accredited Exercise Physiologist means they are registered Allied Health Providers and are recognised by Medicare and Private Health funds.

 Why see an Accredited Exercise Physiologist?